rnwonder/solid-date-picker/README.md

 - More themes
 - More utility functions
 - Expose internal components for more flexibility
-- Refactor setup logic to make it more flexible
 - Add more tests
 - Add more documentation
-- Better support for SSR

 ### Contributing
 - Send a message to the author on [twitter](https://twitter.com/Rnwonder101) if you have any questions or suggestions.
 Don't forget to follow me on twitter.